Kalanaris/KalanarisPlayer/README.md

 ## Download (Windows .exe) [RECOMMENDED]

-Grab the latest release from the [Releases](../../releases) page — no Python required.
+Grab the latest release from the [Releases](../../releases) page, no Python required.

 Unzip the folder, run `KalanarisPlayer.exe`.
 Your playlists and settings are saved in a `KalanarisPlayer/` folder next to the exe.